-If a pupil is ill, parents are asked to telephone the school before registration at 8.45 am.
-On their return, a letter should be given to the form tutor from the parents giving the reason for absence.
-If a pupil contracts, or is exposed to, an infectious disease, matron should be informed at once.
+If a pupil is ill, parents are asked to telephone the school or email before registration at 8.45 am.
+If a pupil contracts, or is exposed to, an infectious disease, Matron should be informed at once.

 2. Before School/After School Care